arhaque09/extracred/README.md

 ---
 ## How to Use/Test the Project
-1. First clone the repository into your account.
+1. First clone the repository into your IDE (I use Visual Studio Code).
+I would recommend using VS code.
 2. Then in the main function after the cout statement "TESTS FOR EXTRA CREDIT", you can write your tests such as the ones in Figure 2 of the assignment.
 3. I would first create a instance of the InMemoryDB object like below:
    ```